OpenArabicPE/authority-files/README.md

     + [@LaPresseMusulmane+1909, 106]
     + [@Campos+2008+TheVoiceOf, 245]
 - [ ] wrap content in `<publisher source="oape:org:73">` originating from AUB in a `<orgName>` element
-- [ ] The holding information from Jaraid needs to become more machine-actionable:
+- [ ] The holding information from Jaraid needs to become more machine-actionable.
+See below for details.
     + example 1
         * we have: `<ref resp="#pAM" target="https://gpa.eastview.com/crl/mena/newspapers/msbh" xml:lang="und-Latn">online 1899-1900</ref>`
         * we want: `<bibl><date type="onset">1899</date>-<date type="terminus">1900</date></bibl>`